 We are in the conversation

-Our expertise makes us the ‘go to’ organisation when it comes to stroke.
-We’re bold, brave and confident as we make sure that the voice of stroke survivors is always heard.
-We are credible and equal partners with health, social and political organisations, nationally and locally.
-We make sure that teams have the time, knowledge and skills to develop relationships and form alliances with a wider range of partners in the private, public and voluntary sectors.
+We're bold, brave and confident as we make sure that the voice of stroke survivors is always heard.
+We are expert and equal partners with health, social and political organisations, nationally and locally - the 'go to' people when it comes to stroke.
+We develop relationships and alliances with partners in the private, public and voluntary sectors who share our vision.
 We add value through our leadership, expertise, independence, and trusted relationships.
-Making sure that the UK works better for stroke survivors

 We know how to make an impact

 We measure ourselves by the difference we make for people affected by stroke, rather than the work that we do.
-We believe that large impacts can sometimes be achieved with relatively small resources.
-We use evidence to inform decisions and actions, working together towards a shared set of outcomes.
-We’re transparent in what we do, holding ourselves and others to account.
-We’ll develop our capabilities to use data and evidence to inform our decision-making, service design and delivery.
-We’re a learning organisation that questions, tests, learns, adapts and shares, to improve.
+We know that large impact can sometimes be achieved with relatively small resources.
+We use data and evidence to inform and evaluate our decisions, actions, service design and delivery.
+We're a learning organisation that questions, tests, learns, adapts and shares, to improve.
 And we're transparent about that - holding ourselves and others to account.

 We unleash potential

-We harness the value and diversity that everyone brings to help deliver our goals.
-We invest in the culture, skills and knowledge of our people (volunteers and employees), strengthening our ability to deliver our goals.
-We focus on expertise over position – driving more collaboration, creating more cross-functional teams and embedding ownership and accountability at all levels of our charity.
+We harness the value and diversity that everyone brings to help deliver our goals - people affected by stroke, ourselves and others.
+And we fight the inequality that gets in their way.
+We focus on expertise over position - driving collaboration through crossfunctional teams and embedding ownership and accountability at all levels of our charity.
 We recruit, keep and develop the best people and invest in our culture, skills and knowledge to deliver our goals.

 We care for ourselves as for others

-Together we foster a culture of mutual respect and empowerment.
-We want to do more than practice kindness – we want to be an organisation that excels in it.
-This isn’t about making allowances and tolerating mediocrity.
-It’s about creating and protecting time and space for the kindness, wellbeing and authenticity that benefits us all.
+We want to be an organisation that excels in kindness, mutual trust and empowerment.
+This isn't about making allowances and tolerating mediocrity.
+It's about creating and protecting time and space for the kindness, wellbeing and authenticity that benefits us all.
 It's about creating the conditions for us to feel safe, supported and challenged to do our best work.
 Whether that's through small, everyday actions.
-Or through bigger programmes of support and change when we need it.
+Or through bigger programmes of change when we need it.